OpenMDAO/OpenMDAO/openmdao/docs/features/building_blocks/components/metamodelstructured_comp.rst

 .. note::

+    OpenMDAO contains two components that perform interpolation: `SplineComp` and `MetaModelStructuredComp`.
-    The fundamental difference between SplineComp and StructuredMetaModelComp are as follows:
+    The fundamental difference between them is as follows:

-    `StructuredMetaModel` is used when you have a set of known data values y on a structured grid x and want to interpolate a new y value at a new x location that lies inside the grid.
+    :ref:`MetaModelStructuredComp <feature_MetaModelStructuredComp>` is used when you have a set of known data values y on a structured grid x and want to interpolate a new y value at a new x location that lies inside the grid.
 In this case, you generally start with a known set of fixed "training" values and their locations.

-    `SplineComp` is used when you want to create a smooth curve with a large number of points, but you want to control the shape of the curve with a small number of control points.
+    :ref:`SplineComp <splinecomp_feature>` is used when you want to create a smooth curve with a large number of points, but you want to control the shape of the curve with a small number of control points.
 The x locations of the interpolated points (and where applicable, the control points) are fixed and known, but the y values at the control points vary as the curve shape is modified by an upstream connection.

-    StructuredMetaModel can be used for multi-dimensional design spaces, whereas SplineComp is restricted to one dimension.
+    MetaModelStructuredComp can be used for multi-dimensional design spaces, whereas SplineComp is restricted to one dimension.